ahmedkhelifi/Home-care/README.md

 This is the main folder.
 It contains files that are required for setting up the node server and the packages to be loaded, and it include all of the following folders.

 ### build:
-This folder contains the "production build" contained the code, which in the end is executed on the client machine.
+This folder contains the "production build" containing the code, which in the end is executed on the client machine.

 ### database:
 This folder is used for the establishment of connection to the database.

-### Db_script:
+### db_script:
-This folder contains scripts, with which the tables such as testdatas are created in the database.
+This folder contains scripts, with which the tables and test data are created in the database.

 ### models:
 This folder contains the database requests.